20-Minute Skillet Mushroom Chicken

 Instructions

-2. Prepare: Cut chicken breasts in halves the horizontal way to make thinner chicken cutlets.
+2. Step: Cut chicken breasts in halves the horizontal way to make thinner chicken cutlets.
 Pat dry and season with salt and pepper.
 Combine oregano, paprika, and coriander in a small bowl.
 Season the chicken with the spice mixture on both sides.

-4. Sauce: In the same skillet, now add a tiny bit more extra virgin olive oil.
+4. Step: In the same skillet, now add a tiny bit more extra virgin olive oil.
 Add ghee and melt.
 Sautee the mushrooms for 5 minutes.
 Add broth, green onions, garlic, salt and pepper.
 Bring to a boil.

 Notes

-• Prep Time: 10 minutes
+• Prep Time: PT10M

-• Cook Time: 10 minutes
+• Cook Time: PT10M

 • Category: Entree

-• Method: Skillet
+• Method: Stovetop

 • Cuisine: Italian